History of Accomplishments

-Programming expanded in 2017 to include an additional CPS school.
+Programming expanded in 2017.
 At ICRE, despite the Illinois budget crisis, we were able to continue programming thanks to a grant from the Christopher & Dana Reeve Foundation.
-ReinventAbility was also honored to collaborate with Sherry Zunker, renowned choreographer and co-founder of River North Dance, adapting her BeMoved program to include participants with disabilities and promote inclusion throughout the national network of BeMoved instructors.
+ReinventAbility was also honored to collaborate with Sherry Zunker, renowned choreographer and co-founder of River North Dance, adapting her BeMoved program to include participants with disabilities and promote inclusion throughout their nationwide network of instructors.

 2018 saw the launch of our first website.
 ReinventAbility was thrilled to sponsor inclusion of a wheelchair dancer in the premiere of Amira: A Chicago Cinderella Story.
-This historic collaboration marked the first time a wheelchair dancer was included in a Hyde Park School of Dance program and the first time physically-integrated dance was performed onstage at the Logan Center For The Arts.
+This performance marked the first time a wheelchair dancer performed an integrated-dance work onstage at the Logan Center For The Arts.
 Promotion of this collaboration introduced inclusion possibilities to local school children.
-ReinventAbility also participated in CounterBalance: The Power of Integrated Dance.
-Both productions enjoyed great success!

 In 2019 we were honored to expand our Board of Directors to include award winning choreographer and dancer Ginger Lane, a physically-integrated dance pioneer.
-Our work this year strengthened the disability dance community by augmenting existing and establishing new collaborations.
-For the sixth season in a row, we closed out the year promoting inclusion at the much lauded, and only, Nutcracker production on the disadvantaged south side of Chicago.
+Our work this year strengthened the disability dance community by establishing new, and augmenting existing, collaborations.
+For the sixth season in a row, we closed out the year promoting inclusion at the only Nutcracker production on the disadvantaged south side of Chicago.

 In response to the 2020 Pandemic lockdown, we moved what programming we could online.
 ReinventAbility collaborated with MOMENTA, Access Living, and Bodies of Work, to produce a five day virtual festival in celebration of the 10th anniversary of CounterBalance: The Power Of Integrated Dance - the only professional dance production featuring Chicago artists with disabilities.